nxp-imx/nxp-nnstreamer-examples/common/cpp/README.md

 To create a custom decoding of the inference result, the inference output need to be retrieved using a tensor_sink element that can be added with `GstPipelineImx` method `addTensorSink`, and then a custom display with a Cairo overlay can be used with `GstVideoPostProcess` method `addCairoOverlay`.<br>
 Then, inference decoding custom functions and custom display need to be added using callback functions, which are linked respectively to tensor_sink and Cairo overlay element signal "new-data" and "draw" using `GstPipelineImx` method `connectToElementSignal`.<br>
 A data structure need to be created for variables that need to be shared between the callback functions, or need to be retrieved outside the callback functions.<br>
-For instance, the inference output data are processed in tensor_sink callback function, and shared to Cairo overlay callback function to draw or display the result using a variable in the data structure :
+For instance, the inference output data are processed in tensor_sink callback function, and shared to Cairo overlay callback function to draw or display the result using a variable in the data structure:
 ```cpp
 // Retrieves output tensor from inference output
 std::string tensorSinkName = "tensor_sink";